kevle1/olympic-api/README.md

 1. Install requirements: `pip install -r requirements.txt`
 2. Run development server with: `python api.py` OR
 3. Run production server with: `./run.sh`

+## Other

+Branding, data, and other relevant properties.

+© 2021 – The Tokyo Organising Committee of the Olympic and Paralympic Games